nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 {{/callout}}

 {{#> callout type='warning'}}
-The NOS token shouldn't be used to authenticate for packages/hotfixes:

-→ The NOS token authenticates to https://connect.nuxeo.com, where the Studio project comes from, not to https://packages.nuxeo.com, where hotfixes are located.
+The NOS token authenticates to https://connect.nuxeo.com, where the Studio project comes from.
+The NOS token cannot be used to authenticate to https://packages.nuxeo.com, where hotfixes are located.
 {{/callout}}

 ## Creating a Token